-This booklet is a tool for parents to support students better explore, understand and accept gender diversity, trans and non-binary gender identities and expressions.
+This booklet is a tool for child care teachers and educators to support students better explore, understand and accept gender diversity, trans and non-binary gender identities and expressions.
 However, the booklet's content is not intended for making diagnoses.
 It provides helpful, general information on gender concepts and gender expression, how gender identity develops in children aged 2 to 7 years old, as well as sections on cognitive, emotional and social development related to gender identity and expression.
-This booklet is designed to provide support for discussion and games to address your child's questions about their gender identity and gender expression.
+This booklet is designed to provide support for discussion and games to address children's questions about their gender identity and gender expression.

 While the term "sex" refers to biological aspects of femininity (e.g. vulva) and masculinity (e.g. penis), "gender" relates more to psychological and social aspects.
 Children assigned to the male sex at birth usually develop a sense of belonging to the male gender at about age 2.
-They are likely to feel comfortable with most of the behaviours our society associates with the male gender.
-For example, playing with trucks and dressing as a boy.
+They are likely to feel comfortable with most of the behaviours our society associates with the male gender, for example, playing with trucks and dressing as a boy.
 The same is true for most girls, who will be more inclined to choose activities or objects defined by society as being feminine.
 Some children's gender identity does not match their assigned birth sex.
-In fact, children may identify with the opposite gender, with both genders, or with neither of these two genders (known as "non-binary," which means not belonging to any masculine or feminine binary category).
+In fact, children may identify with the opposite gender, with both genders at the same time, or with neither of these two binary genders (known as "non-binary," which means not belonging to any masculine or feminine binary category).

+They are considered to be non-binary.
 Children may also explore one gender and then the other, which means that gender identity and exploration may be fluid and unique for each child.
 For example, a 3-year-old boy may, despite being aware of his assigned birth sex, show greater interest in objects or activities socially associated with girls.
-This does not necessarily mean that this child will want to become a girl or that his gender identity will not change.
+This does not necessarily mean that this child will claim to be a girl later on.